jacekv/jacekv.github.io/_posts/2025-05-21-zk-SNARKS-under-the-hood.md

 * The Prover: Has some secret information and wants to convince others of a statement about that information
 * The Verifier: Wants to confirm the statement is true without learning the secret information

-For example, imagine the Prover wants to demonstrate: "I have more than 10,000 euros in my bank account" without revealing the exact balance.
+For example, imagine the Prover wants to demonstrate: "I have more than 10,000 Euros in my bank account" without revealing the exact balance.
 The zk-SNARK allows the Verifier to be mathematically convinced of this statement's truth without seeing any bank details.